EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The communication with the /authz-info endpoint does not have to be protected, except for the update of access rights case described below.

-In case of initial access token provisioning to RS for this Client, or other case without a valid EDHOC session, the uploading of the access token is followed by the EDHOC protocol (or combined using EAD as described in {{edhoc-exec}}) and the derivation of an OSCORE Security Context, as detailed later in this section.
+In case of initial access token provisioning to RS for this Client, or in other cases without a valid EDHOC session, the uploading of the access token is followed by the execution of the EDHOC protocol (or combined using EAD as described in {{edhoc-exec}}) and by the derivation of an OSCORE Security Context, as detailed later in this section.

 In the following, we outline some alternative processing, which occur when the provisioned access token or the established OSCORE Security Context for various reasons is no longer available or sufficient.
 In the cases below, it is assumed that the EDHOC session is still valid, otherwise the processing essentially falls back to the case discussed above.